Discrimination

 You are entitled not to be discriminated in the workplace against because of your religion or belief.

-According to the ACAS website, you are protected by reason of religion or belief because you have a religious faith or a philosophical belief, as well as because you don’t.
+According to the ACAS website, you are protected by reason of religion or belief because you have (or don’t have) a religious faith or a philosophical belief.
 A philosophical belief must meet certain conditions including being a weighty and substantial aspect of human life, worthy of respect in a democratic society and not conflicting with the fundamental rights of others.

 No one religion or branch of a religion overrides another – so, for example, an employee is protected against discrimination by someone of another religion, or of the same religion or of a different branch or practice of their religion.

-There are three main areas where discrimination in the workplace can occur:
+There are a few key areas where discrimination in the workplace can occur:

 - Taking time off – booking holidays for religious reasons